 Adviser and other committee members' names

-Doctor of Science (DSc) students submit their final dissertations to ProQuest at the link below.
-For more information, students may review The Graduate School's
+Doctor of Science (DSc) students submit final dissertations to ProQuest at the link below.
+For more information, students may review The Graduate School’s Doctoral Dissertation Guide or consult with their department administrator.

-5. Review and approval process – McKelvey Registrar's office is notified when a student submits a thesis to Open Scholarship.
-The amount of time needed to review the manuscript, and the number and nature of any changes required to be made, are generally determined by how carefully students have prepared their work.
-Please do not wait until the deadline day to submit your final thesis!
-Your work must be formatted correctly and approved by the Registrar's Office in order for you to graduate.
+5. Review and approval process – McKelvey Registrar’s office will receive a notification when a student submits a thesis to Open Scholarship.
+The amount of time needed to review the manuscript and the number and nature of any changes required varies by how carefully students have prepared their work.
+Please do not wait until the deadline day to submit the final thesis!
+A correctly formatted thesis will require less time to review and approve.
 When the review is complete, students will receive an email through Open Scholarship, stating one of the following:

 Your submission has no revisions and is being accepted